5 Reasons Why Your U.S. Business Needs a Business Bank Account

 What Do You Need to Open Your First Business Bank Account?

-• EIN or federal tax ID: If your business is a sole proprietorship, you won’t need an employer identification number (EIN), but you can still provide one if you have it.
-For all other business types, you’ll need to provide your EIN to open a bank account.
+1. Employer Identification Number (EIN) or Federal Tax ID: If your business is a sole proprietorship, you may not need an EIN, but you can still use one if you have it.
+For LLCs, corporations, and other business entities, you’ll need to provide an EIN to open your account.

-• Articles of organization or incorporation: If your company is an LLC or an incorporated business, be prepared to provide your articles of organization or incorporation, whichever you filed with your state when you registered your business.
+2. Articles of Organization or Incorporation: If your business is an LLC or a corporation, you’ll need to provide the articles of organization or incorporation filed with your state.

-• Certificate of good standing: Your bank may require a certificate of good standing from your state, showing that you are up to date on taxes and other requirements.
+3. Certificate of Good Standing: Some banks may require a certificate of good standing from your state, which verifies that your business is up to date on taxes and legal requirements.

 Are There Situations When You Don’t Need a Business Bank Account?